SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: The SN o R e algorithm

 \subsection{Feature selection}

 Features of the node embedding created by our algorithm are symbolic expressions that can be easily interpreted.
 We use a subset of nodes as our features to satisfy this goal.
 The feature values represent the similarity between the neighborhoods of a given node and the node that represents the feature.
-We will use $\textrm{ind}:\mathbb{N}\to N$ as the function mapping feature index to the corresponding node.
+We will use $\textrm{feature-map}:\mathbb{N}\to N$ as the function mapping feature index to the corresponding node.

-Feature selection can be done in a supervised or unsupervised manner~\cite{saeys2007feature}.
+Feature selection can be done in a supervised or unsupervised manner~(\cite{saeys2007feature}).
 We focus on unsupervised feature selection so that the whole algorithm can remain unsupervised.

 In feature selection, we want to select nodes that are important for the network structure.
-We assign a score to each node using the PageRank algorithm~\cite{ilprints422}, then sort them based on this score in the descending order, and select top $d$ nodes as our features.
+We assign a score to each node using the PageRank algorithm~(\cite{ilprints422}), then sort them based on this score in the descending order, and select top $d$ nodes as our features.

-The PageRank algorithm computes a probability distribution $\boldsymbol{pr} \in \mathbb{R}^{|N|}, \left\lVert \boldsymbol{pr} \right\rVert_1=1$ where $\boldsymbol{pr}_i$ approximates the probability of a random walker being at node $i$.
+The PageRank algorithm computes a probability distribution $\boldsymbol{pr} \in \mathbb{R}^{|N|}, \left\lVert \boldsymbol{pr} \right\rVert_1=1$, where $\boldsymbol{pr}_i$ approximates the probability of a random walker being at node $i$.
 When $\boldsymbol{pr}_i$ is high, node $i$ is more likely to be visited and therefore it is likely more important for the structure of the network.
 Let $\boldsymbol{r} \in \mathbb{R}^{|N|}$ represent a vector of PageRank values for each node.
 Let $d_{j}$ represent the degree of the $j$-th node.
 If the adjacency matrix of the considered network ($\boldsymbol{A}$) is normalized as follows:

 the computation of PageRank can be formulated as an eigenvalue problem: